Glossary of Terms

 The Taxpayer Relief Act of 1997 (TRA-97) includes provisions designed to assist families with paying and saving for college.
 The major educational provisions of the legislation include tax credits for college costs, tax-sheltered education savings accounts, and the deduction of student loan interest.

-All students enrolled at the University pay this per-credit-hour fee for their coursework.
+Also known as Education Fees, all students enrolled at the University pay this fee for their coursework.
 The fee varies depending on whether the student is a resident, nonresident, undergraduate, graduate or professional student.